 As part of my introduction to the new team, I spent six weeks traveling the length and breadth of the Iberian Peninsula, enjoying everything from cooking classes and tapas tastings to coastal hikes, river cruises and fado performances.
 Uncovering the hidden highlights of the region, I gained a new understanding of the diversity of food, landscapes and cultures the peninsula has to offer.

-Start planning your tailor-made trip with Talia by calling
+Start planning your tailor-made trip with Talia

 I'll never forget when…